mongodb/docs/source/includes/fact-install-windows-prereq.rst

 .. warning::

-   Do not expose :binary:`~bin.mongod.exe` to a public network without configuring authentication.
+   Do not expose :binary:`~bin.mongod.exe` to a public network without :docs:`configuring authentication </core/authentication>`.
 MongoDB is designed to be run in trusted environments.